-To gain a more accurate understanding of this significant overlooked development in Chinese corporate governance, we drilled down beyond the empirical analysis by reviewing the facts in the 156 cases of shareholder activism in the CSAD.
+To gain a more accurate understanding of this significant, overlooked development in Chinese corporate governance, we drilled down beyond the empirical analysis by reviewing the facts in the 156 cases of shareholder activism in the CSAD.
 There are two reasons why we thought highlighting the facts in several significant cases of shareholder activism in China may add value to our research.
-First, it is possible that although overall shareholder activism in China occurs in a rules-based market context, in a few individual cases the CCP has used its political power to shape the outcome of shareholder activist campaigns - which may be unobservable in the empirical analysis.
-As such, we reviewed the facts in the CSAD to try to identify such cases.
-Second, we were surprised how little information about the 156 cases in the CSAD have been reported in English.
-Therefore, we thought it would be beneficial for comparative scholarship and future research to provide some details about a few significant cases of shareholder activism in China, which to the best of our knowledge have not been widely reported in English.
+First, we sought to identify individual cases in which a detailed review of the facts may suggest that the CCP used its political power to shape the outcomes of an activist campaign.
+These cases may not be observable in the empirical analysis.
+Second, very few of the 156 cases in the CSAD are reported in English.
+Accordingly, we thought it would be beneficial for comparative scholarship and future research to provide additional information about a few significant cases of shareholder activism in China, which to the best of our knowledge have not been widely reported in English.